UkoHegdu/records_w_aws_free/terraform/lambda/tests/README.md

 # Test Suite

-This directory contains all tests for the Trackmania Record Tracker application.
+This directory contains all tests for the Trackmania Record Watcher application.

 ## Structure